evkx/evkx.github.io/content/models/skoda/elroq/elroq_50/_index.md

 The SKODA Elroq 50 offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

+- 235/55 tires on 19" rims front and 255/50 tires on 19" rims rear
 - 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear
-- 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear

 Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 The liftgate is electric-powered and has a kick-sensor as standard.

 There is only one roof option for this model.
-The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
-This glass is tinted to protect against heat from the sun.
+The standard is just a regular roof.

 The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.